 Bend country, may also be a player in the oldest town competition.

-it recently observed only its twentieth anniversary as a municipality, Presidio
+While it recently observed only its twentieth anniversary as a municipality,

-Declaration of Independence, and was founded in 1683 when Jesuit priests from
+the Declaration of Independence, and was founded in 1683 when Jesuit

-number of missions in the area, an event commemorated
+Paso established a number of missions in the area, an event commemorated

 The mounds were found to contain human bones and pottery.

-also had an Ayish Indian village as early as the 1200s and the
+also had an Ayish Indian village as early as the 1200s and the first

 Ysleta, now part of the city of El

-But East Texans take the half-hearted assumption with more than a grain of salt.
+But East Texans take the half-hearted assumption with more than a

-little weak.
+claim is a little weak.
 Archeologists say details of the region’s

 asked him: “Can anyone prove we aren’t the oldest town?”